PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/layout_parsing_v2.en.md

 <tr>
 <td><code>layoutParsingResults</code></td>
 <td><code>array</code></td>
-<td>The results of layout parsing.
-The length of the array is 1 (for image input) or the smaller of the number of document pages and 10 (for PDF input).
+<td>The layout parsing results.
+The length of the array is 1 (for image input) or the minimum of the document page count and 10 (for PDF input).
 For PDF input, each element in the array represents the processing result of each page in the PDF file.</td>
 </tr>
 <tr>
 <td><code>dataInfo</code></td>